petergridge/irrigation_component_v4/README.md

         value: "{{ value template calculation }}"
 ```

-### Run Days and Run Frequency
+### Run Frequency
 Run frequency allows the definition of when the program will run.

-This can be a specific set of days or the number of days between watering events.
-This can be defined at the Program or zone level.
-Application at the zone level allows different zones to execute at the same time but using varying frquencies. for example: Vege Patch every two days and the Lawn once a week.
+This can be a specific set of days or the number of days between watering events and can be defined at the Program or zone level.

+Application at the zone level allows different zones to execute at the same time but using varying frquencies.
+For example: Vege Patch every two days and the Lawn once a week.

 * *Run Freq* allows the water to occur at a specified frequency, for example, every 3 days or only on Monday, Wednesday and Saturday.
 * *Run Days DEPRECATED*  in this version, if you used this in version 3 simply rename *Run Days* to *Run Freq* to retain the same behaviour.